PennLINC/CuBIDS/docs/usage.rst

 Visualizing and summarizing metadata heterogenaity
 ----------------------------------------------------

-Use ``cubids-group`` to generate your Key Groups and Parameter Groups:
+Use ``cubids-group`` to generate your dataset's Key Groups and Parameter Groups:

 .. code-block:: console

-    $ cubids-group /bids/dir keyparam_original
+    $ cubids-group FULL/PATH/TO/BIDS/DIR FULL/PATH/TO/v0

-This will output the two files above, prefixed by the second argument ``keyparam_original``.
+This will output four files, including the summary and files CSVs described above, prefixed by the second argument ``v0``.

 Appplying changes
 ------------------